ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 Attester that is trusted by the Issuer.
 Clients might prefer to select different Attesters, separate from the Issuer, to be able to use preferred authentication methods or improve privacy by not directly communicating with an Issuer.
-Depending on the information being attested, Attesters may also store state about individual Clients, such as the number of overall tokens issued thus far.
+Depending on the attestation, Attesters can store state about a Client, such as the number of overall tokens issued thus far.
 As an example of an Issuance protocol, in the original Privacy Pass protocol {{PPSRV}}, tokens were only issued to Clients that solved CAPTCHAs.
 In this context, the Attester attested that some